alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ![WooBiz Logotype](doc/woobiz_logo.png)

-A plugin designed to integrate WooCommerce with the BizCourier logistics platform.
+A plugin designed to integrate WooCommerce with the Biz Courier logistics platform.

 ## Getting Started